ajwortas/Comp790-VR-Assignment1/README.md

 # Comp790-VR-Assignment1
 An introductory VR game made in unity.
+Designed for google cardboard.

 # Why this is a game based on our definitions:
 Fixed rules: In this game you have 10 balls and need to try and hit the targets.
 Hitting a target allows you to score points based off of the difficulty of the shot.
 Harder shots give more points but you're more likely to miss.